-Department Heads and Supervisors shall not initiate contact with outside departmentdepartments regarding matters related to hiring and vendor/contractor selections, absent the exceptions outlined above.
+Department Heads and supervisorsSupervisors shall not initiate contact with departments regarding matters related to hiring and vendor/contractor selections, absent the exceptions outlined above.
 Department heads may provide a verbal or written reference if contacted and requested by a staff member responsible for making the hiring or purchasing selection.

-Department Heads, Supervisors, and County employees shall not be eligible to participate on a committee or panel charged with making purchasing recommendations or decisions if the member or official, or his or her family member, has a financial interest in the purchasing decision.
+Department heads, supervisors Heads, Supervisors, and any County employeeemployees shall not be eligible to participate on a committee or panel charged with making purchasing recommendations or decisions if the member or official, or his or her family member, has a financial interest in the purchasing decision.

-Department Heads, Supervisors, and County employees shall not be eligible to participate on a committee or panel charged with making hiring recommendations or decisions if the member or official is the family member of the candidate, has a close personal relationship with the candidate or may have a financial interest in the employment decision.
+Department heads, supervisors Heads, Supervisors, and any County employeeemployees shall not be eligible to participate on a committee or panel charged with making hiring recommendations or decisions if the member or official is the family member of the candidate, has a personal relationship with the candidate or may have a financial interest in the employment decision.

-Department Heads and Supervisors shall not hire family members or create a supervisory relationship between family members within their respective department. or be responsible for supervising family members in their department.
+Department headsHeads and supervisorsSupervisors shall not hire family members or create a supervisory relationship between family members within their respective department.